 We work with renowned art and cultural educational institutions in Europe, Africa, Japan and the US, so you have a wide choice of opportunities for exploring international developments in your discipline.

 We consider it important for you to learn to present your work in a professional setting.
 HKU has its own Academy Theatre, concert halls and an Academy Gallery in Utrecht’s city centre.
 Experimenting in presenting your work in these venues during your course gives you the opportunity to evolve step by step into a professional.

 Nowadays, artists are primarily creative professionals.
-They need to be entrepreneurs in order to reach their public and fulfill their mission.
+They need to be entrepreneurs in order to reach their public and fulfil their mission.
 Creating extensive networks and cooperative links play an essential role in this.
 In the Netherlands, this has led to the emergence of creative industries, cities and regions, where artists can find one another and look for opportunities together.
 In order to get your foot on the ladder of this creative industry, it is important that you already learn during your studies how to set up networks and start relationships with other artists and organisations.